-Password: Wireless network password.
-Enter the password for the destination netw
+- Password: Wireless network password.

 Enter the password for the destination network (if necessary) and start the connection attempt (it will take a few seconds).

 Click on "Connect" button to connect the inverter to the home wireless network.

 A message will ask for confirmation.
 Click "Next" to connect the inverter to the home wireless network.